Taylor Swift slams musician Damon Albarn for claiming she doesn’t write her own songs: ‘False and SO damaging’

 The exchange between Albarn and Swift appears to have touched a nerve with the singer, who has frequently advocated for artists owning the rights to their work.

-She is rerecording several of her old albums as part of a long-running dispute with record executive Scooter Braun, who bought and later sold the rights to six albums Swift produced with the Nashville-based Big Machine Label Group, before she signed with Universal Music Group.
+She is rerecording several of her old albums as part of a long-running dispute with record executive Scooter Braun, who bought and later sold the rights to six albums Swift produced with the Nashville-based Big Machine Label Group before she signed with Universal Music Group.

 In a 2019 interview with Rolling Stone, Swift said she wrote all the songs on her 2010 album, “Speak Now,” without a co-writer to prove she could.
 “When I was 18, they were like, ‘She doesn’t really write those songs.’
 So my third album I wrote by myself as a reaction to that,” she said.